Dōbutsu shōgi: Theoretical result

 Dōbutsu shōgi has been strongly solved, meaning that the theoretical best move from each reachable position (there are 1,567,925,964 reachable positions in the game) of the game is known.
 The second player to move (White, in shogi terminology) has a winning strategy from the starting position, although the theoretical win may take up to 78 plies (39 moves on each side).
-Thus, the game begins in a zugzwang position, in which the first player to move (Black) is at a disadvantage.
+Thus, the game begins in a zugzwang position, in which the first player to move is at a disadvantage.
 By symmetry, the game also begins in a Trébuchet position, a full-point zugzwang position, in which the side to begin movement eventually loses.

-All opening moves for Black except capturing White's chick delay loss by 78 moves with perfect play; capturing the White chick delays loss by only 76 moves.
+All opening moves for the first player except capturing the second player's chick delay loss by 78 plies with perfect play; capturing the chick delays loss by only 76 plies.

 In general, as with their long-ranged counterparts, the giraffe is stronger than the elephant.
 Like most small variants of shogi, particularly micro shogi and minishogi, having pieces in hand ready to drop is highly advantageous.
 The game does not lend itself well to handicap play, because a handicap of an elephant or a giraffe results in the handicap taker having a relatively easy forced mate.

 The variant of nana shogi shows that it is feasible to have a limited number of long-ranged pieces on such small-sized boards.

 Variation

 A 5×6 version with 16 pieces is known as goro goro dōbutsu shōgi (ごろごろどうぶつしょうぎ), which is the same as goro goro shogi.
 On each player's side, it uses 3 chicks (pawns), 2 cats (silvers), 2 dogs (golds), and 1 lion (king).
-Chick and cat promote to hen and empowered cat, respectively, which then move just like the dog.
+Chick and cat promote to hen and empowered cat (promoted silver) respectively which then move just like the dog.
 Promotion zones are the first and last 2 ranks.
 It has the same restrictions on dropped pieces in shogi including two pawns (nifu) and pawn drop with immediate checkmate (uchifuzume).
 Perpetual check (4 move repetition) is also a draw as in dōbutsu shōgi.

-A 9×9 version of this game known as "Dobutsu shogi in the Greenwood" (in Japanese: おおきな森のどうぶつしょうぎ ōkina mori no dōbutsu shōgi), which is identical to shogi, has been launched.
+A 9×9 version of this game known as "Dobutsu shogi in the Greenwood" (in Japanese: おおきな森のどうぶつしょうぎ ōkina mori no dōbutsu shōgi, lit.
+Animal Shogi in big forest), which is identical to shogi, has been launched.
 The game features new pieces and since the board is large, the movements of the Elephant and Giraffe (bishop and rook in shogi) are unlimited.
+The new pieces are 2 boars (lances) and 2 rabbits (knights).
+Just like in standard shogi, the boar and rabbit can promote to empowered boar (promoted lance) and empowered rabbit (promoted knight) respectively which can move like the dog.
+While the elephant and giraffe can promote to empowered elephant (dragon horse) and empowered giraffe (dragon king) respectively.